in28minutes/in28minutes.com/resources/resources-google-cloud-cdl.md

   - title: Download Code Examples
     description: Download and have this ready.
 We will use the code examples during the course.
     url: 'https://in28minutes.com/downloads/15-google-cloud-digital-leader/downloads.zip'
-  - title: Join Our Community
+  - title: Step into Our Exclusive Learning Circle
-    description: Get Your Certification Questions Answered.
-Join Our Community on Discord.
+    description: Unlock exclusive access to a vibrant network of peers and experts in our Discord community.
+Get your certification queries resolved and grow with us!
     icon: lni-discord
     url: 'https://links.in28minutes.com/community-google-cloud'
 ---